PooraniMathi/Height_Weight_Prediction_MLRegressionAlgorithm/README.md

-# Height and Weight prediction
+# Height and Weight prediction Machine Learning Model using Regression Algorithm